There's been an explosion of marketing automation software over the past several years as the industry grows into the billions of dollars.

 Read on dear friend, this article was purpose built for you...

-First, a Quick Look at Why the Marketing Automation Industry is in Hyper-Drive
+First, Why the Marketing Automation Industry is in Hyper-Drive

 This is stellar news for SMBs but can be terrible news for traditional marketers and agencies.

-Marketing automation software has proven to be one of the most powerful tools a business can adopt to gain control over its marketing and sales capabilities Let's get on to the resources now, eh?
+In fact, marketing automation software has proven to be one of the most powerful tools a business can adopt to gain control over its marketing and sales capabilities.

 G2 Crowd is quite possibly my favorite place to review and compare marketing automation solutions.
 It's a great place to research any business technology, really.